I set out to find the best way to collect bloodfed mosquitoes 🩸

 Why collect bloodfed mosquitoes?

 We use bloodfed mosquitoes to observe mosquito feeding patterns.
-For example, do they feed on birds or mammals?
+For example, do mosquitoes feed on birds or mammals?

-And crucially . . . do they feed on humans?
+And crucially . . . which species feed on humans?

 A mosquito that feeds on both wild animals and humans could transmit a virus from the infected wild host to us!!

-Therefore, each bloodfed mosquito is crucial.
+Therefore, each bloodfed mosquito is informative.
 They provide direct evidence of a vector-host interaction and help us piece together the transmission cycles of mosquito borne diseases.

 Why is it so hard to collect bloodfed mosquitoes?